 It’s just another scam to empty your bank account, always refuse to give such information, and make sure you let the real front desk staff know about it.

 If you’re been traveling and found huge discounts on products on the streets, then, you already found them not even worth it, or useless.
 And if you’re lucky enough, you’ll get them for as much as twice the regular prices that others buy for.

 When someone notices you’re a tourist who visits his country for the first time, you’ll be an easy target, so, scammers can get your hard-earned money by offering fake discounts.
 That’s why the majority of old city stores do not even list the prices, thus, they sell the products based on what they see in the visitor’s face, clothes, talk, etc… The more you look rich to them, the more chances they’ll scam you, so, talk like you already know the prices and you can check them on Google before buying.

 After you rent a scooter or a motorbike, it gets damaged or even stolen, don’t worry this might be just another travel scam, What you need to know is that the damage or the stealing could be done by the owner himself just to find a reason to ask for additional payment.

 You can avoid this scam by taking a picture of the motorbike to document any previous damage if present; always use your own lock and make sure to place the bike somewhere safe.

-These are some but not all the travels scams to be aware of and avoid, if you found yourself in such situations, please tell us about that in your email, and let us know how you deal with such problems.
+These are some but not all the travel scams to be aware of and avoid, if you found yourself in such situations, please tell us about that in your email, and let us know how you deal with such problems.
 Every tip count and many others can be prepared and avoid such bad things when traveling.